 While Amazon offers a t1.micro Oracle DB Instance type, it is not recommended.
 The system resources on the micro instances do not meet the recommended configuration for Oracle, and no Oracle options are supported on micro instances.

 It is recommended that t1.micro Oracle instances be used to test setup and connectivity only.

 These are a few of the many issues CloudCheckr identifies and alerts upon on a daily basis.
-We automate discovery and make it easy to see and understand when something is not being used to its full potential.
-We also recommend ways to fix it!
+We automate discovery and make it easy to see and understand when AWS services are not being used to their full potential.
+We also recommend ways to fix the issue!

 If you want to see how easy we can make it for you to optimize your AWS performance, take a free test drive.

 Get free cloud resources delivered to your inbox.
 Sign up for our newsletter.